danzanzibar/space-rocks/README.txt

        I decided to implement complex steering behaviours using composition over inheritance.
-A delegated-to behaviour is created with a zero-valued target and the important kinematic field is set as needed in the course of the delegating behaviour's algorithm.
+A delegated-to behaviour is created with a zero-valued target and the important kinematic fields are set as needed in the course of the delegating behaviour's algorithm.
 On the whole, I feel this has made for a simple design and interface.